manthanank/cheatsheets/content/blog/javascript/index.md

 console.log(array); // Output: ["d", "c", "b", "a"]
 ```

 **shift** - It is used to remove the first element from an array and return that element.
-The shift() method modifies the original array.
+It the original array.

 ```javascript
 let array = ['a', 'b', 'c', 'd'];